embumila/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-Printing all elements in the list
+Number of element in linked list